cliftbar/blahg/web/ski/markdown/2023-11-13_BackcountrySkiGearList.md

     - I'm using the TG-6 as a helmet camera with an attachment, since I don't expect to do video often.
 - AIARE Blue Book/Small Notebook
 - Pencil

+# Pack for the day
+Not everything comes every day, I make adjustments at the car for how long I'll be out, weather conditions, etc. For the most part packing lighter, moving faster, and calling the day early is a better defense than needing emergency gear, so there is a balance.

 # Sharing
 While all this does fit into the pack, a group can share some of this gear between people, like the first aid kit, stove, or tools bag.